 Ingredients

-- one big bunch of parsley, finely chopped
+- 1/2 cup of flat parsley, finely chopped

-- 1/4 cup of finely chopped olives (use a mix of Kalamata/green for more taste)
+- 1/4 cup of finely chopped olives (use a mix of Kalamata/green for more flavor)

 - zest from one organic lemon